Master Gardeners — part of Virginia Cooperative Extension

 Master Gardener certification is usually achieved at the end of the third year.

-Enrollment for the training program that begins in January 2018 is now closed.
-If you would like to consider joining us in 2019, we will open enrollment at a later date.
+Enrollment for the training program that begins in January 2019 is now open.
+If you would like to consider joining us in 2019, please indicate your interest by completing the online enrollment form and sending in to us.